RealDeHess/CommunityBeastmen/README.md

 - Zenoas (Kept the discord horny in 2024)
 - CrwO (Responsible for *that* loading screen)

+Honorable Mention: Zeta0080 for letting us use some of their Warmaiden assets.

 Other contributions: fleatrollus, Keylara, Pochi 20, raitaroo, belikea, solarblaster